FPGro/Krippendorff.jl/docs/src/about.md

 # The maintainer

 Is currently employed by the University of Leipzig, Germany.
 I'm reachable via GitHub, the Julia Zulip and Discourse and mail: `f.grosse<at>studserv.uni-leipzig.de`

+# Special Thanks

+Goes to *Antonello Lobianco*, for his Julia tutorial repository and GitBook, the [section](https://syl1.gitbook.io/julia-language-a-concise-tutorial/language-core/11-developing-julia-packages) on **Developing Julia Package** which helped me out a lot in creating this package and setting up documentation and CI.
+Thank you.

+> A. Lobianco, (2018), “Julia language: a concise tutorial", GitBook, https://syl1.gitbook.io/julia-language-a-concise-tutorial, retrieved 28/01/2021